-In my humble opinion, a simple method to get more customers in days or weeks does not exist.
-It will take time and effort to get the new customers your business needs.
+In my humble opinion, a simple method to get new customers in days or weeks does not exist.
+It will take time and effort to get the new customers you need.
 There is no secret silver bullet.

-You may have attended the latest social media workshop – tried it and got nowhere.
-Perhaps the advertising rep informed you that you didn’t give your advertisement time to generate results.
-Sign up for another three months and this time it will be different!
+You may have attended the latest small business social media marketing workshop – tried it and got nowhere.
+Perhaps the advertising rep informed you that you didn’t give your advertisement time to get results.
+Sign up for another three months and this time it will be fine!

-Maybe you read that article about the business that used one simple trick to double sales in three months – yeah, right!
+Maybe you read that article about the one simple trick to double sales in three months – yeah, right!
 Before spending any money on marketing it is important to get back to basics.

 What makes your business stand out from all the rest?
 What can you do better than the competition?
 What added value do you offer the customer?

 Until you have figured that out how can you know what message to deliver to the marketplace?
 If the message is not clear, it is the same as everyone else, or plain wrong then whatever ideas you try to put into practice are likely to fail.